Our research interests are roughly based around European or Continental Philosophy, including the following:

 The Centre organises conferences, workshops and seminars in continental philosophy.
 It brings together researchers and students interested in historical figures and contemporary debates.
 The Centre also connects to work in philosophy and the arts through its degree programme in Art, Philosophy and Contemporary Practice and through research degrees in continental philosophy and the MFA in Art & Humanities.

 Postgraduate Research Opportunities

 We offer supervision for research degrees (PhD) and welcome applicants who already have a Masters or Honours degree in Philosophy, as well as those with backgrounds in related disciplines who wish to take up philosophy at an advanced level.
-We are also keen to support interdisciplinary work, particularly in Philosophy and the Arts.
+We are also keen to support interdisciplinary work, particularly in Philosophy and the Arts, Philosophy and the Life Sciences, and Philosophy and Technology.
 Joint supervision can be arranged for such projects involving other Schools and Colleges, including Duncan of Jordanstone College of Arts & Design (DJCAD).
 Our current and recent student profiles and projects show the range of interdisciplinary opportunities available.

 Arts & Humanities Research Institute

 A key mechanism for supporting research in the School is the Arts & Humanities Research Institute (AHRI), which serves as a forum for research activities across the School of Humanities' principal research led disciplines, including Philosophy.
 The AHRI provides a unified framework for the School disciplines to present their research to University colleagues and the wider public, while also offering a catalyst for researchers across the School to exchange, enhance and pool research experience, and providing funding to support inter-disciplinary initiatives, staff research activities, discipline research seminars, public lecture events, School conferences and guest seminars.